-Certified Nurse Aide Green Card Jobs
+Green Card Certified Nurse Aide Jobs

 Certified Nurse Aide jobs with green card sponsorship are filed under EB-3 skilled worker classifications, requiring employers to complete PERM labor certification before filing an I-140 immigrant petition.
 Healthcare facilities in long-term care, rehabilitation, and home health are active PERM sponsors.
 Qualifying requires a state CNA license and, in most cases, documented direct patient care experience.

-See All Certified Nurse Aide JobsOverview
+Find Green Card Certified Nurse Aide JobsOverview

-Showing 5 of 47+ Certified Nurse Aide jobs
+Showing 5 of 24+ Certified Nurse Aide jobs

-See all 47+ Certified Nurse Aide jobs
+See all Certified Nurse Aide Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Certified Nurse Aide roles.